 Every year, 1 million Americans go to the doctor because of an eye infection of some kind, and wearing orthokeratology lenses has been associated with a higher risk of eye infections, particularly microbial or bacterial keratitis.
 This risk is especially concerning in children and young adults, who have more sensitive eyes, but are less able to maintain good hygiene for their hands and contact lenses without supervision or help.

-Orthokeratology is considered more dangerous than wearing glasses or soft, daily wear contact lenses.
-While ophthalmologists in the United States will still prescribe orthokeratology to their patients, and the FDA has found that appropriate hygiene greatly reduces the risk of infection, the risk is high enough that the Canadian Ophthalmological Society (COS) does not endorse the process.
+While orthokeratology is considered more risky than wearing glasses or soft, daily wear contact lenses, optometrists and ophthalmologists in the United States will still prescribe orthokeratology to their patients.
+The FDA has found that appropriate hygiene greatly reduces the risk of infection, but the risk is high enough that the Canadian Ophthalmological Society (COS) does not endorse the process.

 To make sure that orthokeratology is safe, follow your eye doctor’s guidance on keeping the lenses clean, go to regular checkups, and seek treatment for any changes in your vision or eye health before they become serious problems.
 A scientific review of 170 publications found that the risk of overnight orthokeratology leading to microbial keratitis was similar to the risk of wearing other kinds of contact lenses overnight, including more gas-permeable soft lenses.

 "Because there is concern about the safety and efficacy of orthokeratology, there are some myths associated with the process.
 During your appointment, your eye care doctor can explain in more detail, but here are some common myths about safety information related to orthokeratology:"